sagarika432/Smart-Elevator-Simulation/README.md

 # Smart-Elevator-Simulation
-Smart elevator simulation with background music ,animations and Mail sending feature
+Smart elevator simulation using multithreading with background music ,animations and Mail sending feature